Get

 1. Cataracts

-This is a condition that causes opacity in the eyes and can lead to blindness, especially in older Birmans.
+This condition causes opacity in the eyes and can lead to blindness, especially in older Birmans.
 It causes your cat’s eye to become cloudy and opaque instead of clear, which makes it harder for light to reach the retina.
-This condition can be caused by many factors, including inflammation in the eye, cancer, trauma, and genetic factors.
+Many factors, including inflammation in the eye, cancer, trauma, and genetic factors can cause this condition.

 birman cat